Outcomes Framework Overview

 Components

-The theory of change for the Outcomes Framework underpins the Outcomes Map (i.e. the goals, outcomes, indicators and data measures) and shows the connections between the Strategy and what is being measured in the Outcomes Framework.
+The theories of change for the Outcomes Framework underpin the Outcomes Map (i.e. the goals, outcomes, indicators and data measures) and shows the connections between the Strategy and what is being measured in the Outcomes Framework.

 Stay informed